jmjuanes/rouct/README.md

     }
 }

-// The HomePage component will be rendered when the user navigates to the root of your website ( '/' or '#!/') class HomePage extends React.Component {
+// The HomePage component will be rendered when the user navigates to the root ('/' or '#!/') class HomePage extends React.Component {
     render() {
         return (